de Rougemont, Harold Wake (1877-1900)

 Harold Wake de Rougemont (1877-1900) was born on 12 July 1877 at Chipping Norton, Oxfordshire, the son of Commander Frank de Rougemont (Royal Navy) (1842-1882) and Norna Frances Clementina de Rougemont (née Smith), of Bradwell, Oxfordshire, later of Merby, Bournemouth.

-Attended Sherborne School (Abbeylands), May 1891-August 1896; scholar; sixth form; Prefect; Head of House; cricket XI 1896 (described as 'A lively hitter without defence.
+He then went on to attend Sherborne School (Abbeylands), May 1891-August 1896 as a Scholar.
+During his time at Sherborne he became a member of the sixth form, a School Prefect, Head of House, a colour-sergeant in the Cadet Corps, and in 1896 was a member of the 1st XI cricket team (described as 'A lively hitter without defence.
 Bowls a simple ball with a puzzling action.').
 In 1899, he donated to Sherborne School library a copy of Euripidies's Tragoediae (Venice apud Aldum, 1503) (C7/4).

 Obituary in 'The Shirburnian', March 1901: